The best day trips from Tokyo, Japan plus information on how to get there.

 In this post, I will introduce my favorite 5 day trips from Tokyo.
 After living in Tokyo for more than three years, I have explored a lot of the city and its surroundings.
 I have been to all the destinations I recommended below and loved every single one.

-By the way, if you are still planning your trip to Tokyo, check out my five days in Tokyo itinerary post on The Social Travel Experiment.
+By the way, if you are still planning your trip to Tokyo, check out my five days in Tokyo itinerary.
 Following my itinerary, you can cover a lot of ground in 5 days and see the different facets of Tokyo for yourself.

 Kamakura used to be quite a prominent place in Japan, there is even a whole time period named after the city, and the Shogunate which made it ist capital.
 Many temples and shrines were built during that time, and most of them are still accessible today.

 After Tokyo became the capital of Japan, Kamakura became a popular travel destination for the rich, to get away from the city.
 Kamakura today is no different.
 It is a fantastic place to get away from the city, to see beautiful shrines and temples and just to enjoy nature.

 During a visit to Kamakura, you shouldn’t miss Hase Dera and the Great Buddha of Kamakura.
 Both temples are located close together just a short train ride on the Enoshima Dentetsu train from Kamakura station.

 The most important shrine in Kamakura is Tsurugaoka Hachimangu, an impressive shrine built on a hill.
 The approach to the shrine is more than a kilometer long and leads all the way from the beach to the mountains.

 Speaking of the beach, Yuigahama Beach is a great place to have a stroll in spring or fall or to bath or surf in summer.
 You can also buy some delicious shaved ice or have a drink at one of the many restaurants located there.